mira-torbay/ManipulAIte/README.md

 If the name causes you psychological suffering, drop alternate name suggestions below:

+**ManipulAI** is an AI-driven solution which could detect and analyze bias, misinformation, and propaganda in content(s) provided by the user.
+Through Hugging Face models `emotion-english-distilroberta-basetoxic-bert` and `Minej/bert-base-personality, the system will be able to identify patterns that implies biased or misleading narratives.

 ## Purpose/Description
-To create an AI model which could detect bias and/or misinformation in any content provided by the user.
-By incorporating Hugging Face models `emotion-english-distilroberta-basetoxic-bert` and `Minej/bert-base-personality` into our AI, we can find/recgnozie patterns that is often associated with content that has some sort of bias, misinformation, or propaganda.
+ManipulAI aims to empower users with tools to help differentiate between objective truth and false narratives throughout various forms of content.

 ## Tech Stack